uibk-hti-1/htina-rag-tool/README.md

-# Verba
+# HTINA Tool
-## 🐕 The Golden RAGtriever
+## 💡 Where knowledge comes together

-Welcome to Verba: The Golden RAGtriever, an open-source application designed to offer an end-to-end, streamlined, and user-friendly interface for Retrieval-Augmented Generation (RAG) out of the box.
+Welcome to the HTINA tool, a fork of Verba: The Golden RAGtriever, an open-source application designed to offer an end-to-end, streamlined, and user-friendly interface for Retrieval-Augmented Generation (RAG) out of the box.
 In just a few easy steps, explore your datasets and extract insights with ease, either locally or through LLM providers such as OpenAI, Cohere, and HuggingFace.

 ```
 pip install goldenverba